francescogerardomarra/its/modulo26/4_security.md

     - This setting specifies the URL to redirect the user if their session is considered **invalid**.

-    - **Invalid Session**: A session is invalid if it is explicitly invalidated or if there is an issue (e.g., session data corruption or missing session cookies).
+    - **Invalid Session**: A session is invalid if it is explicitly invalidated or if there is an issue (e.g. session data corruption or missing session cookies).

     - **Behavior**: If a user tries to access a resource with an invalid session, they will be redirected to `/session-expired`.
         - This page informs the user that their session is no longer valid and may prompt them to log in again.